ReZeroE/History-Extraction-Bot/README.md

 # History-Extraction-Bot
-Discord bot that scans and extract history messages.
+Discord bot that scans and export history messages into a txt file located in the same directory as the code.

 Note: The program function as intended but it is yet to be optimized.